izmaelmag/awesome-emails/README.md

 * [Putsmail](https://putsmail.com): allows you to send emails up to 10 adresses for cross-platform testing
 * [Litmus](https://litmus.com): testing your mail and generationg screenshots in most populat email clients

+### Apps
+* [Polymail](https://polymail.io/) — Simple, Beautiful, Powerful Email
+* [Canary Mail](https://canarymail.io/) - Secure email app for Mac and iPhone.
+* [Morning Mail](http://mrng.me/) - is a very outstanding email app.
+It's made for people who always want to keep their inbox clean.
+Morning Mail separates new emails from other mail.
+It represents new emails as cards which can easily be sorted out with simple gestures, one at a time.
+* [Nylas Mail](https://github.com/nylas/nylas-mail) - is an open-source mail client built on the modern web with Electron, React, and Flux.
+It is designed to be extensible, so it's easy to create new experiences and workflows around email.

 ### Articles
 * [Building html email](http://www.leemunroe.com/building-html-email/)
 * [A complete breakdown of the CSS support for the top 10 most popular mobile, web and desktop email clients](https://www.campaignmonitor.com/css/)